-On successful completion of the programme you will be eligible to apply for Graduate Basis membership of the BPS.
+On successful completion of the programme you will be eligible to apply for Graduate Basis for Chartered Membership of the BPS.
 This allows you to apply for further masters-level study in specialised vocational areas of psychology.

-- The course is delivered online which means you can fit your studies around your work and personal commitments wherever you are, with the exception of the two face-to-face elements
+- The course is mainly delivered online, which means you can fit your studies around your work and personal commitments wherever you are, with the exception of the two face-to-face elements

-- On successful completion of the programme you will be eligible to apply for Graduate Basis membership of the BPS.
-This allows you to go on to further masters-level study in specialised vocational areas of psychology
+- On successful completion of the full MSc programme you will be eligible to apply for Graduate Basis for Chartered Membership of the BPS.
+This allows you to go on to further masters-level study in specialised vocational areas of psychology.

 - An undergraduate honours degree in any subject